By Patrick J. Hayes

 An international group of scholars gathered June 5–7 at Notre Dame’s Rome Global Gateway for the three-day conference, North Atlantic Catholic Communities in Rome, 1622–1939, on the importance of the Eternal City for the study of trans-Atlantic Catholicism.
 Sponsored by the Cushwa Center and convened by Kathleen Sprows Cummings and Luca Codignola, Cushwa’s senior fellow in Rome, the conference was designed to accentuate the presence of individuals or communities formed in Rome or otherwise tied to it, and to shed light on their impact on the wider Church and world.
 Participants gave papers in English, French, and Italian—a mark of the diversity of the group, which hailed from institutions in Canada, England, Ireland, Italy, Poland, Scotland, Spain, and the United States.

-Thomas O’Connor, senior lecturer and dean of the Faculty of Arts, Celtic Studies and Philosophy of the National University of Ireland at Maynooth, opened the conference with a talk on “Brokers, Fixers, and Traffickers across Three Empires: The Niche Activities of the Irish Clerical Diaspora, 1550–1815.”
+Thomas O’Connor, senior lecturer and dean of the Faculty of Arts, Celtic Studies and Philosophy at the National University of Ireland, Maynooth, opened the conference with a talk on “Brokers, Fixers, and Traffickers across Three Empires: The Niche Activities of the Irish Clerical Diaspora, 1550–1815.”
 An expert in Irish history, O’Connor signaled just how fluid the labors of Irish clerics in Rome could be.
 Despite the exile imposed by English and Dutch Protestants, Irish clergymen felt right at home in Rome (as well as in Spain and Portugal).
 They were busy establishing houses, continuing the education of students, and securing relics for pious patrons around Europe.
 The creation of Irish networks, with Rome as the locus of their activities, began almost immediately at the start of the so-called “penal times.”

 A similar thesis could be found in the skillful paper of James Kelly of Durham University, though his focus was on the labors of the English Jesuit John Thorpe, an agent in Rome who supplied English convents in exile between 1769 and 1789.
 The migration of these convents to places in Belgium, France, and Spain gives some indication not only of the mutations and adaptability of their foundations, but also of their continued reliance on spiritual and material provisions from Rome.